 Because, as an open-minded girl who never turns down a good (or shitty) bottle of wine, I have quite the collection of tales that will hopefully entertain or inspire you, or at least make you ponder the future of humanity at the hands of the Millenials.

 What do YOU want to know about adventure travel?
 About seasonal jobs?
+Working online?
 Let me know, and I’ll answer your questions via email, or maybe in a blog post!

 Read, enjoy, and keep in touch.
 This is one serious travel blog that won’t take itself too seriously.
 Pinky swear.

-If you want to be friends (pretty please?), follow me on Twitter or Facebook, or subscribe to my newsletter.
+If you want to be friends (pretty please?), sign up for updates.

 PS.
 Just so you know a few important facts about me: I love Michigan football, elephants, and jumpy pix.
 There, that should about cover it.
 Oh, and food.
 And taking pictures.
 And, especially, taking pictures with food (see above — YUM).